alexander-shaw/EuDo/README.md

 - Core Data for local task storage.
 - @AppStorage / UserDefaults to persist lightweight settings and filter preferences.
 - Time-based state transitions driven by expiration times and day-boundary checks.
-- Explicit task states instead of deleting historical meaning immediately.
+- Explicit task states.
 - No server state, synchronization logic, or remote persistence concerns.
-- Task identity uses a persisted UUID (`TaskItem.id`) with clean-break model changes.
+- Uses a persisted UUID (`TaskItem.id`).

 ## Version Control

-- Good practice, although not strictly required for the assignment.
+- Good practice but not strictly required for this assignment.
-- Pushing directly to the main branch because this is a solo prototype rather than a collaborative production system.
+- Pushing directly to main branch because this is a solo prototype rather than a collaborative project in production.
-- Assuming clean-break changes are acceptable.
-- Since the app is not in production, migration strategy and backwards compatibility concerns are intentionally disregarded.
+- Migration strategy and backwards compatibility are intentionally disregarded.
+- Clean-break changes are assumed to be acceptable.

 ## Agentic AI

-I believe we are entering a third stage of computing.

-First, computer was a human job title.
+I believe we are in a third stage of computing.
+Computer was first a human job title.
 Then, people programmed computers.
-Increasingly, people will oversee computers programming computers.
+Now and tomorrow, people will oversee computers programming computers.

-Newer and future agentic models operate completely offline and locally.
-Even in air-gapped military systems, commercial laboratories, or highly regulated domains like the power grid, there will likely be some role for agents, and consumer/business software will probably see the greatest adoption.
+Consumer/business software will continue to see the greatest adoption.
 Jack Dorsey’s argument for Block is compelling: AI systems handle repetitive, generalized work while people focus on edge cases, judgment, and oversight.
-And as people solve edge cases, models receive better training data, and the cycle improves.
+And as people solve edge cases, models receive better training data, and the cycle continues.
+Newer (and future) agentic models can operate completely offline and locally, so even in air-gapped military systems, commercial laboratories, or highly regulated domains like the power grid, there will likely be some minimal usage of agents.

 To me, this resembles previous technological transitions: cars replacing horses, higher-level programming languages abstracting lower-level ones (Python <-- C <-- Assembly), or moving from punch cards to IDEs.

-Productivity is higher; hundreds of lines of working, valid code can be generated in seconds, so judgment is more valuable.
+Productivity is higher; hundreds of lines of valid code can be generated in seconds, so judgment is more valuable.

 The risk could be something like *The Machine Stops* by E.M.
-Forster, but while some may fall behind by outsourcing their thinking, others will use AI to gain an edge.
-(I think the bigger risk is AI-designed chips and hardware that can’t be fully verified and then unexpectedly fail; software can be patched, but low-level hardware failure at scale would be catastrophic and maybe even apocalyptic.)
+Forster, but while some may fall behind by outsourcing their thinking, others will use AI to gain a competitive edge.
+I think the bigger risk is AI-designed chips and hardware that can’t be fully verified and then unexpectedly fail; software can be patched, but low-level hardware failure at scale would be catastrophic (and maybe even apocalyptic).

 I love this field more than ever!
-I plan to pursue graduate study in AI.
-If I were already an expert, I would not be applying for an internship; I consider my judgment intermediate, and I am seeking professional experience to continue improving it and continue in the direction of making a dent in the universe.
+I plan to pursue graduate study in CS/AI.
+If I were already an expert, I would not be applying for an internship; I consider my judgment intermediate, and I am seeking professional experience to continue improving my craft.

 ## Future Work